XenonJ/Ray_Tracer_OpenGL/README.md

 > + pass in the data as texture buffer and calculate intersection in shader

 3. Dynamic Ocean Surface Simulation
+> + Generate wave data (Amplitude, Wave Direction, Angular Velocity, Phase Offset) using the Phillips Ocean Spectrum
+> + Compute wave heights and surface normals using the wave equation
+> + Render the ocean surface and reflections

 4. Shaders and Render Pipeline